Properties Panel

 Logs

-the log keeps track of what is going on in the system and can be used for debugging purposes.
+- In the Log menu you keeps track of what is going on in the system and can be used for debugging purposes.

 Screen